daler/dotfiles/docs/post.rst

   Preferences > Keyboard, then change "Touch Bar shows" to "Expanded Control Strip".

+- In iTerm preferences:
+  - click the "General" icon, and check "Applications in terminal may access clipboard"
+  - click the "Profiles" icon, and in the "Text" "Use built-in Powerline glyphs"

 SSH config
 ----------

 Create your ssh keys, and add them to the various systems.

 See https://nichd-bspc.github.io/training/ssh.html for more details and for more specific commands.